microsoft/EdgeML/examples/pytorch/Bonsai/README.md

 `edgeml_pytorch.graph.bonsai` implements the Bonsai prediction graph in pytorch.
 The three-phase training routine for Bonsai is decoupled from the forward graph to facilitate a plug and play behaviour wherein Bonsai can be combined with or used as a final layer classifier for other architectures (RNNs, CNNs).
+See `edgeml_pytorch.trainer.bonsaiTrainer` for 3-phase training.

 Note that `bonsai_example.py` assumes that data is in a specific format.
 It is assumed that train and test data is contained in two files, `train.npy` and